vrtmrz/obsidian-livesync/README.md

 	- Answer `No` to `Keep remote DB?`

 If you answered `No` to both, your databases will be rebuilt by the content on your device.
 And the remote database will lock out other devices.
 You have to synchronize all your devices again.
 (When this time, almost all your files should be synchronized with a timestamp.
 So you can use an existing vault).

-## Test Server

-~~Setting up an instance of Cloudant or local CouchDB is a little complicated, so I set up a [Tasting server for self-hosted-livesync](https://olstaste.vrtmrz.net/).
-Try it out for free!~~
-Now (30 May 2023) suspending while the server transfer.
-Note: Please read "Limitations" carefully.
-Do not send your private vault.

 ## Information in StatusBar